drhsqlite/fossil-mirror/www/chat.md

      whom you want to give access to the chatroom.

   *  **Ephemeral** &rarr;
-     Chat messages do not sync to peer repositories.
-And they are automatically deleted after a configurable delay (default: 7 days).
+     Chat messages do not sync to peer repositories, and they are automatically deleted after a configurable delay (default: 7 days).
      Individual messages or the entire conversation
      can be deleted at any time without impacting any other part